danielsaidi/ApiKit/README.md

-## Supported Platforms

-ApiKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

 ## Getting started

+The [online documentation][Documentation] has a [getting started][Getting-Started] guide to help you get started with ApiKit.

-Implementing API integrations with ApiKit is very easy.
-You can either fetch raw `URLRequest`s and handle the raw data, or create custom `ApiEnvironment` and `ApiRoute` types to model various APIs.
+In ApiKit, you can either fetch raw `URLRequest`s and handle the raw data, or create custom `ApiEnvironment` and `ApiRoute` types to model various APIs and return typed results.

-For instance, with a TheMovieDb-specific environment:
+For instance, with this TheMovieDb-specific `ApiEnvironment`:

 ```swift
 enum TheMovieDbEnvironment: ApiEnvironment {